 Start simple, keep it simple.
 Too many organizations hire high price consultancies to help them develop a strategy.
-These consultants create a complex, multi-volume strategy that company executives and managers do not know how to apply to every day supply chain business issues.
+These consultants create a complex, multi-volume strategy that company executives and managers do not know how to apply to everyday supply chain business issues.
 If line supply chain management cannot read and understand how to apply the strategy, it’s too complex to implement.

 If a five-year planning horizon is too long, shorten it to three years.
 Create a supply chain vision first.
 Nothing too complex, 5 bullet points, or a few paragraphs.
 Make sure it describes what the end state looks like when the vision becomes reality.
-Have all levels within the supply chain organization review and comment on it.
+Have all levels of the supply chain organization review and comment on it.
 Make is sensible to everyone.
 Get other business functions viewpoints- Sales, Marketing, Finance, IT.
 Visions are not chiseled in stone, they can evolve over time, but you need an end target.

 Using the three-year planning horizon, plan one improvement program/project for each supply chain function for each year.
 For example, if a Distribution program/project has a two-year duration, the Distribution function only gets two programs/projects in three years.
 Too many projects kill new strategic plans by trying to do too much too fast and ultimately causes increased business risk.
 When unintended business risk occurs, companies stop planning and executing improvement projects.